Catterized010/Scannerz/README.md

 Client-side only — Images are processed locally in the browser; there is no server-side upload or database.
 Supported metadata

-scannerz is built around metadata commonly embedded in AI-generated PNG files, including the tEXt, iTXt, and zTXt chunk types.
+Scannerz is built around metadata commonly embedded in AI-generated PNG files, including the tEXt, iTXt, and zTXt chunk types.
 It can parse metadata produced by:

 Stable Diffusion / AUTOMATIC1111-style metadata
 ComfyUI workflows